 The Plantation Garden

 Peaceful, quirky, fascinating.
 Features include Gothic style fountain, medieval style walls and superb creative planting.
 Woodland paths.
 One of many fun family places to visit if you're looking for things to do in Norwich with kids.

 500 acres of glorious parkland that's over 700 years old!
 Ranger led activities for children vary from investigating flowers and insects to kite making and Halloween walks.

 Bartons Point Coastal Park

-Large grass areas for recreation, a miniature railway, model flying field, pitch and putt golf, and a great new adventure play area too.
+A miniature railway, fishing and crabbing lake, model flying field, pitch and putt golf course, and a great new adventure play area too!

 Parndon Wood Nature Reserve (43 miles)